melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-go/seurat-go.md

 pbmc.atac <- LoadData("pbmcMultiome", "pbmc.atac")
 ```

-## Preprocess for single-cell RNA-seq data (Seurat pipeline)
+## Preprocessing for single-cell RNA-seq data (Seurat pipeline)

-### QC for RNA data (have done and saved in the data set)
+### QC for RNA data (already performed and saved in the dataset)

-To make this workshop focus on downstream analysis, we have done the QC
+In order to focus this workshop on downstream analysis, we have performed the QC
-for the RNA data and given label "filtered".
-We just choose cells that
+steps for the RNA data and applied the label 'filtered'.
+We move forward by
-are not be labelled 'filtered'.
+selecting only cells that are not labelled 'filtered'.

 ```r
 # We use Seurat V5 object